nathanbraun/nathanbraun-com/content/regression-to-mean.md

 mean.

 This example is easier because we have a coin we know is fair and a bunch of events where we know some are bound to be extreme.
-In real life, it's harder because you don't necessarily know if you got an extreme draw from your distribution, or whether the underlying probability is different from what you thought.
+In real life, with smaller samples and unknown distributions it's harder because you don't necessarily know if you got an extreme draw from your distribution, or whether the underlying probability is different from what you thought.

 For example: in 2016 the US elected Donald Trump, who was an "extreme" candidate (probability-wise).
 Was that a fluke draw and should we expect a